Table of Contents

 A Conflict Forged in Mountain and Memory

-The Nagorno-Karabakh dispute between Armenia and Azerbaijan represents one of the most intractable and violent territorial conflicts to emerge from the collapse of the Soviet Union.
-At its core, the struggle is a tangle of competing nationalisms, historical grievances, and strategic imperatives, all amplified by the region’s formidable geography.
-For decades, the mountainous enclave, internationally recognized as part of Azerbaijan but for much of the post-Soviet era controlled by ethnic Armenians, has been a flashpoint for war, displacement, and diplomatic deadlock.
-The conflict has reshaped borders, upended lives, and drawn in regional powers, leaving a legacy of trauma that continues to define the South Caucasus.
+The Nagorno-Karabakh conflict between Armenia and Azerbaijan stands as one of the most complex and enduring territorial disputes rooted in the dissolution of the Soviet Union.
+At its essence, the conflict intertwines competing nationalisms, historical grievances, and strategic concerns, all profoundly influenced by the region’s rugged geography.
+This mountainous enclave, internationally recognized as part of Azerbaijan but long governed by ethnic Armenians, has been a persistent flashpoint for violence, displacement, and diplomatic stalemate.
+Over decades, the conflict has redrawn borders, devastated communities, and attracted the involvement of regional and global powers, leaving behind a legacy of trauma that continues to shape the political landscape of the South Caucasus.

 The Geography of Nagorno-Karabakh: Mountains as Moat and Battleground